 History deals with personalities as well as events which are prominent in the existence of an organization as well as a nation.
 The progress of an organization depends largely upon the qualities of the personalities giving leadership to it.
 The First District Missionary Baptist Association has been led by men of nobility, deep spiritual insight, vision and dauntless courage.
 Every President in his own perspective has contributed to the expansion and progress of the organization.
 The progressive history of the First District Missionary Baptist Association can be followed by an analytic view of the 13 Presidents and their achievements.

-Fifth President was Reverend George Henry John Devoe
+Fifth President - Rev. George Henry John Devoe

-Eighth President was Rev. Dr. Paul Walker Raphael
+Eighth President - Rev. Dr. Paul Walker Raphael

-Ninth President was Rev. Dr. A. Prince Fortner
+Ninth President - Rev. Dr. A. Prince Fortner

-Tenth President was Dr. Matthews Mc Gary, Sr.
+Tenth President - Dr. Matthews Mc Gary, Sr.

-Thirteenth President is Rev. Dr. Calvin W. Woods, Jr.
+Thirteenth President - Dr. Calvin W. Woods, Jr.